PostgreSQL performance tuning

 I am contributing to the RexOps family of projects since 2013.
-As lead maintainer of Rex, the friendly automation framework, I am providing a wide range of related services, including consultation, training, and development.
+As lead maintainer of Rex, the friendly automation framework, I provide a wide range of related services, including consultation, training, and development.

 While I find the history and ecosystem of Perl fascinating, I consider myself fortunate enough to gain all my experience already in the modern Perl era.

-Whether you are planning to kick off a new project, or tackling challenges of legacy code bases, I'd be happy to lend a hand around development, quality assurance, and test automation.
+Whether you are planning to kick off a new project, or tackling challenges of legacy code bases, I'd be happy get involved around development, quality assurance, and test automation.

 Version control systems